Publication ethics

 The editorial board of the Journal of Actual Problems of Preventive Medicine maintains a certain level of requirements for the selection and acceptance of articles submitted for editorial purposes.
 These norms are determined by the scientific direction of the journal and the standards of quality of scientific works and their presentation, accepted in the scientific community.

-The editorial calls for adherence to the principles of the Code of Ethics for Scientific Publications developed by the Committee on Ethics of Scientific Publications (COPE).
+The editors call for adherence to the principles of the Code of Ethics for Scientific Publications developed by the Committee for the Ethics of Scientific Publications (COPE), DORA (San Francisco Declaration on Research Assessment), International Committee of Medical Journal Editors (ICMJE).

 Ethical Obligations of Journal Editors